By Charles Jarvis, LMHC

-It is common when seeing someone in crisis for them to ask me “can you just give me a pill to make this all better?”
-The answer to that question is no. While there are medications that can help alleviate symptoms, there are no medications which will completely reduce all mental health struggles.
+It is common when seeing someone struggling with their mental health or in crisis to ask me “can you just give me a pill to make this all better?”
+The answer to that question is no. While some medications can help alleviate symptoms, no medications will completely reduce all mental health struggles.
 To succeed you need to take your time and dedicate yourself for betterment.
 By doing all this, you are teaching yourself better habits and will see lasting success.

 Medications work best when combined with positive behavior.
-I tell my patients, a good medication regiment is designed to take the edge off the struggle, letting you as a patient make more rewarding changes.
+I tell my patients, a good medication regimen is designed to take the edge off the struggle, letting you as a patient make more rewarding changes.
 Change is something adopted over time and takes special attention and focus to achieve success.
-In the same thought, medications should never be stopped without the support of your provider.
+In the same way, medications should never be stopped without your provider’s support.
 This is also a common problem I encounter, which can lead to a psychiatric crisis.

 Adapt and overcome – Think Positive